Internet-of-People/iop-blockchain/INSTALL_OSX.md

 Your wallet and all data will be stored in `~/Library/Application Support/IoP/`.
 To backup your wallet, copy `~/Library/Application Support/IoP/wallet.dat` to a secure location.

-# Building IoP Core on Mac
+# Building IoP Core on Mac OS X

 - Install the latest XCode Package from the Mac App Store (Command Line Tools are not sufficient) and run it.
 Accept the License Agreement and let it install components.